JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_02/exercises.md

 y = range(-1.0, 1.0; length = 1000)
 ```

-Now we can use a nested `for` loops to create `A`.
+We can use a nested `for` loops to create `A`.
 However, a simpler way is to use the list comprehension or broadcasting to vectorize the `juliaset` function.

 ```julia
 A1 = [juliaset(xl + yk*im, c, R, N) for yk in y, xl in x]